Fonts

 Line Heights

 These classes will change the line height of the element.
-The line height determines how much whitespace there is
+The line height determines how much whitespace there is above and below the text within each line.

 Cutting Off Text